Cartoonize images with Raspberry PI and OpenCV

 OpenCV Cartoonize Image Script

-You can get a copy of this script directly in your Raspberry PI with following terminal command:
+You can get a copy of this script directly in your Raspberry PI with the following terminal command:

-wget http://peppe8o.com/download/python/opencv_cartoonize.py
+wget https://peppe8o.com/download/python/opencv_cartoonize.py

 python3 opencv_cartoonize.py colosseum.jpeg